scalableminds/webknossos/docs/volume_annotation.md

 webKnossos supports volumetric flood fills (3D) to relabel a segment with a new ID.
 Instead of having the relabel segment slice-by-slice, webKnossos can do this for you.
 This operation allows you to fix both split and merge errors:

 - For split errors: Combine two segments by relabeling one segment with the ID of the other.
 Since this operation is fairly compute intensive you might be better of with the `Merger Mode`, explained above.
 - For merge errors: You have to manually split two segments at their intersection/border, e.g. a cell boundary.
 Use the eraser brush and make sure to establish a clear cut between both segments on a slice-by-slice basis.
 Both segments must not touch any longer.
-Create a new segment ID from the toolbar and apply to one of the partial segments that you just devided.
+Create a new segment ID from the toolbar and apply to one of the partial segments that you just divided.

-Due to perfomance reasons, 3D flood-fills only work in a small, local bounding box. webKnossos will add bounding box around the affected area.
+Due to performance reasons, 3D flood-fills only work in a small, local bounding box. webKnossos will add bounding box around the affected area.
 In order to truly propagate the new segment ID(s) throughout a whole dataset, you can trigger a webKnossos job to apply this change globally.
 From the `BBox` tab in the right-hand menu, press the "Globalize Flood-Fill" button.
 Make sure to do all local fill operations first and apply them all at once.

 Check the `Processing Jobs` page from the `Admin` menu at the top of the screen to track progress or cancel the operation.
 The finished, processed dataset will appear as new dataset in your dashboard.